Introductory Guide to Medical Social Work - OnlineMSWPrograms.com

 Medical social work, while demanding, gives individuals a unique opportunity to connect with people in deeply meaningful and at times unforgettable ways.
 “The rewarding aspects of my job are that I am able to follow patients and families through their experience, from diagnosis to sometimes death,” Ms. Barnhardt said of her work as a pediatric social worker, for which she won a Gold Rose Award, which is an award granted to people in helping professions for excellence in service.

 After working in the hospital since age 16 and as an EMT in the emergency room for several years, Ms. Allen decided to become a medical social worker after meeting a mother and her child who was in need of medication for a seizure disorder.
-“I knew that I wanted to help patients in a tangible way,” she said, “I wanted to fight with insurance companies, advocate for patients, and try to go to any length to help that mother get that seizure medication.
-So when I started to begin to realize that it was the social worker who did those sorts of things, I began to realize that is what I wanted to do.”
+“I knew that I wanted to help patients in a tangible way,” she said, “I wanted to fight with insurance companies, advocate for patients, and try to go to any length to help that mother get that seizure medication.”

 Most medical social worker positions require that candidates are prepared at the master’s level, due to the intense nature of the work and the expertise required to navigate complex patient situations.
 Individuals interested in entering this field of social work should therefore research MSW programs that are CSWE-accredited and which provide classes on subjects that are relevant to medical environments.